uabrc/uabrc.github.io/docs/grants/res/uab-rc-facilities.md

 - Gen 10 (Q4 2021): 34 nodes, 2x64 core (4352 cores total) 2.0 GHz AMD Epyc 7713 Milan compute nodes each with 512 GB RAM and EDR InfiniBand interconnect.
 - Gen 11 (Q4 2023): 20 nodes, 2x64 core (2560 cores total) 2.0 GHz AMD Epyc 7713 Milan compute nodes each with 512 GB RAM and 2 A100 80 GB GPUs.

 Cheaha provides researchers with both a web-based interface, via open OnDemand, and a traditional command-line interactive environment, via SSH.
-These interfaces provide access to many scientific tools that can leverage a dedicated pool of on-premises compute resources via the SLURM batch scheduler.
+These interfaces provide access to many scientific tools that can leverage a dedicated pool of on-premises compute resources via the Slurm batch scheduler.
 The on-premises compute pool provides access to four recent generations of hardware based on the x86 64-bit architecture.

 ## High-performance Computing Software Tools (Cheaha)